 Forum member FalconPilot shoots a 6mm Dasher with Berger 105gr Hybrids.
 Looking for an alternative to Varget, he decided to give IMR 4320 a try.
 The results were good.
 FalconPilot reports: “I’ve been looking for other options (besides Reloder 15, which I love, but it’s really dirty).
 While at a gun shop in Ohio, I ran across 8 pounds of IMR 4320.
 I had never even heard of it, much less tried it.
 Getting ready for upcoming mid-range shoots, I loaded five rounds with IMR 4320 to the exact same specs as my winning Varget loads for the 6mm Dasher.
 This recipe was 32.7 grains of powder, Wolf SMR primer, Berger Hybrid 105 jumped fifty thousandths.”
 Falcon pilot tested his IMR 4320 load at 600 yards:

-As you can see from the photo, FalconPilot had good results — a 1.5″ group at 600 yards.
+As you can see from the photo at the top of this article, FalconPilot had good results — a 1.5″ group at 600 yards.
 He reports: “This group was shoot during the middle of the day, mirage bad, scope set to 25X.
 It looks like IMR 4320 is a [very close] replacement for Varget… with a tad bit slower burn rate.”
 FalconPilot tell us the accuracy with IMR 4320 rivals the best he has gotten with Varget: “This gun has always shot under 2 inches [for 5 shots] at 600 yards, and most of time shoots 1.5 to 1.7 inches.”

 For comparison purposes, here are Heat of Explosion and Burn Rate values from QuickLOAD for IMR 4320, and for the popular Reloder 15 and Varget powders.
 You can see that these powders have similar characteristics “by the numbers”: